scrtlabs/catalyst/docs/live-trading-wiki.md

     (supported values: *bitfinex*, *bittrex*).
 * algo_namespace: A arbitrary label assigned to your algorithm for data storage purposes.
-* base_currency: The reference currency used to calculate the statistics of your algorithm.
+* base_currency: The base currency used to calculate the statistics of your algorithm.
 Currently, the base currency of all trading pairs of your algorithm must match this value.